2009/08/20: Ani by Taxi

-Ani was a major city on the Silk Road from when it was founded in , and it was once the capital of a medieval Armenian kingdom that covered much of present day Armenia and eastern Turkey.
-It was a significant city until the great earthquake of toppled it.
-At that time the Mongols, no lovers of city life, ruled and the city was left in ruins, from which it has slowly decayed until today.
-What is left is an amazing site on the Armenia-Turkey border, where one is free to roam over about several square kilometre of ruins.
-Initially explored by Russian archaeologists around with more recent work done by Turkish experts.
+Ani was a major city on the Silk Road from when it was founded in 961, and it was once the capital of a medieval Armenian kingdom that covered much of present day Armenia and eastern Turkey.
+It was a significant city until the great earthquake of 1319 toppled it.
+At that time, the Mongols – no lovers of city life – ruled, and the city was left in ruins from which it has slowly decayed until today.
+What is left is an amazing site on the Armenian-Turkish border, where one is free to roam over several square kilometre of ruins.
+It was initially explored by Russian archaeologists around 1900, with more recent work done later by Turkish experts.

-We took the day off cycling and took a pleasant taxi ride to the site set on the river at the Armenian-Turkey border.
-We spent hours roaming around the site and having lunch in the remains of a 10th century church.
-Describing Ani is well beyond my linguistic abilities… so I offer some pictures to give you a flavour.
+We took the day off cycling and took a pleasant taxi ride to the site set on the river at the Armenian-Turkish border.
+We spent 3 hours roaming around the site and having our lunch in the remains of a 10th century church.
+Describing Ani is well beyond my abilities, so we offer some pictures to give you a flavour.